-- 1.3,1.4 The craft techniques developed by learners will be used competently to effectively apply the materials, tools and equipment in order to achieve the intended outcomes.
-Learners' use of techniques should be developed with clear progress evident from the work produced.
-If learners modify their techniques or their choice of materials, tools and equipment, then this should be recorded as evidence of a developing approach. - 1.5 Learners will demonstrate a clear understanding of health and safety in relation to the craft tools, equipment, materials and techniques explored.
-Learners should reflect on their practical experience and how they have adhered to safe working practices, including any protective clothing or equipment.
-Learners must demonstrate that through their own conduct they have worked to maintain a safe working environment in whichever context is required by the craft.
+- 1.3, 1.4 The craft techniques developed by the candidates will be used competently to effectively apply the materials, tools and equipment in order to achieve the intended outcomes.
+The candidates' use of techniques should be developed with clear progress evident from the work produced.
+If the candidates modify their techniques or their choice of materials, tools and equipment, then this should be recorded as evidence of a developing approach. - 1.5 The candidates will demonstrate a clear understanding of health and safety in relation to the craft tools, equipment, materials and techniques explored.
+The candidates should reflect on their practical experience and how they have adhered to safe working practices including any protective clothing or equipment.
+The candidates must demonstrate that through their own conduct they have worked to maintain a safe working environment in whichever context is required by the craft.
 This must be evidenced over time to show how safety practices have been maintained.

-If an incident occurred they could recount how they followed a procedure to limit the impact of any hazard or risk to themselves and others.
-Audio visual evidence could be used to capture evidence of learners' responses or explanations.
-However, if this is recorded during a group activity, the individual's contribution must be clearly evidenced in order for a clear assessment decision to be made.
+If an incident occurred, candidates could recount how they followed a procedure to limit the impact of any hazard or risk to themselves and others.
+Audio-visual evidence could be used to capture evidence of the candidates' responses or explanations; however, if this is recorded during a group activity the individual's contribution must be clearly evidenced in order for a clear assessment decision to be made.

-Learners' evidence may be presented in a traditional 2 dimensional and or combined 3 dimensional format, in a digital format or in a combination of both.
-All evidence types must be appropriately authenticated and show clear evidence of the individual learner's performance against the assessment criteria.
+The candidates' evidence may be presented in a traditional 2-dimensional and/or combined 3-dimensional format, in a digital format or in a combination of both.
+All evidence types must be appropriately authenticated and show clear evidence of the individual candidate's performance against the assessment criteria.